-$49. \quad Identify the potential sources and types of air emissions during the life of the Strategic Proposal.$

-- 50. Develop a contemporary air pollution/air shed model incorporating current and potential future industrial land uses and associated emissions.
+- 49. Identify the potential sources and types of air emissions during the life of the Strategic Proposal. - 50.
+Develop a contemporary air pollution/air shed model incorporating current and potential future industrial land uses and associated emissions.
 The model will consider current and potential future climatic conditions across the Strategic Proposal Area. - 51.
 Based on modelling, predict the residual air quality impacts on sensitive receivers over the life of the Strategic Proposal.
-Include current background levels, as well as relevant air quality standards/guidelines when evaluating and comparing against the maximum predicted emissions and ground level concentrations. - 52.
+Evaluate and compare maximum predicted emissions and ground level concentrations against relevant air quality standards/guidelines. - 52.
 Propose an overall management program for air quality, to mitigate impacts to sensitive receptors.
 This will outline proposed management and monitoring, including installation of a meteorological monitoring network, to ensure impacts to nearby existing residential areas and future residences on adjoining land will be managed to acceptable levels. - 53.
 Demonstrate and document how the EPA's objective for Air Quality will be met and the predicted environmental outcomes. - 54.
 Detail the governance arrangements for future derived proposals in relation to the assessed outcomes of the Air Quality factor, including identification of the responsible party(s) for this ongoing role.